lucfersan/CRUD-mongodb/README.md

 I wanted to practice programming with a NoSQL database, that's why I choose mongoDB, which is very simple to learn.

+I recently added authentication just to keep practicing this feature.

 I used prettier to give the code a pattern.

 I worked with docker to create the containers for the database.